Designated Safeguarding Lead & Designated Teacher for Looked After Children (LAC) & Post LAC Children

 Report your concerns online

-If you or someone you know is suffering with mental health problems there are many professionals who will be able to help you.
-You are very welcome to come in to school to speak to Mrs Mrs Taunton-Johnson, Mrs Gee or Miss Davies, we may encourage you to seek support from your GP.
-Alternatively you may find these links helpful:
+If you or someone you know is suffering there are many professionals who will be able to help you.
+You are very welcome to come in to school to speak to Mrs Jo Wreford, Mrs Gee or Mrs Kelly.
+Alternatively you may find the links on this page helpful: